About Kendo

 (4) You have preparedness against the opponent’s counterattack

-Simply hitting does not get point.
-The important thing is that you can only get point when the spirit, sword movement, and body judgment come together.
+Simply hitting does not get a point.
+The important thing is that you can only get points when the spirit, sword movement, and body judgment come together.

 It is called Ki-ken-tai (spirit-sword-body).

-And in Kendo, manners and decency toward opponent are considered more important than winning or losing.
+And in Kendo, manners and decency toward opponents are considered more important than winning or losing.